arrikto/learn-kubeflow/docs/modules/instructor-led/index.md

 Additionally:

-- The Search Algorith should be Grid Search.
+- The Search Algorithm should be Grid Search.
 - The Search Objective should be maximizing the value of r squared.
 You should do at last 3 trials, at most 12 and stop after 3 failed attempts.